ahmadfebrianto/telegram-bots/chat_watcher/README.md

 # Chat Watcher

-A simple bot that watches for messages in a Telegram chat.
+A simple bot that watches for messages in a Telegram chat or groups you are in.
 If it detects a message with a specific keyword, it will copy the message to `Saved Messages`.

 ## Setup